 ITEMS WHICH MUST BE INCLUDED IN THE SWMS COMPLETED COMMENTS The company details have been entered, including the project name and address.
 All relevant personnel consulted during the development of the SWMS.
 Name, signature, position and date signed of the person approving the SWMS.
 Specific personnel and qualifications, experience is noted in the SWMS.
 7 Provides a step-by-step process of tasks required to carry out the activity or task.
 Adequate risk assessment of any identified hazards has been completed.
-Foreseeable hazards are identified and documented for each step.
-Any hazards listed in any site risk assessments have been added to the SWMS SWMS initial risk (IR) column as well as residual risk (RR) column mpleted.
-Check control measures added to the SWMS are the most effective selectives Responsible person is assigned and listed on the property the improvement of measures.
-Permit or licenses requirements specified, sur as Hot Work, Electric Work, Work at Heights etc. SWMS identifies plant and equipment to be us Details of inspection checks required for any equipment listed noted on the SWMS.
-Describes any mandatory qualifications, experience, and g or skills required to perform the work.
+Foreseeable hazards are identified and documented for each step. $\boxtimes$ Any hazards listed in any site risk assessments have been added to the SW.
+S. SWMS initial risk (IR) column as well as residual risk (RR) column sympleted.
+Check control measures added to the SWMS are the most effective sections.
+Responsible person is assigned and listed on the placenta.
+Of control measures.
+Permit or licenses requirements specified, so in as Hot Work, Electrical Work, Work at Heights etc. SWMS identifies plant and equipment to be Details of inspection checks required for any equipment lister are noted on the SWMS.
+Describes any mandatory qualifications, experience, ang or skills required to perform the work.
 Applicable personal protective equipment is selected on the SWMS.
-Reflects and documents any legislative references and/or Australian Standards. dentifies any hazardous substances used with specific control measures in line with any SDS.
-REVIEWED BY DATE REVIEWED SIGNATURE DATE COMPLETE D
+Reflects and documents any legislative references and/or Australian Standards.
+Identifies any hazardous substances used with specific control measures in line with any SDS.
+REVIEWED BY DATE REVIEWE D SIGNATURE DATE COMPLETED